 Council on Aging) - BenefitsCheckUp helps thousands

-every day to find programs for people ages 55 and over that may pay for some of
+every day to find programs for people ages 55 and over that may pay

 their costs of prescription drugs, health care, utilities, and other essential